Dolfirobots/OnlyProxy/README.md

   - "%prefix%"
   - "§r"
   - "§r"
-  - "§cYou must you this Server over %proxy_1% or %proxy_2%!"
+  - "§cYou must join this Server over %proxy_1% or %proxy_2%!"
-  - "§7Need help?
-Join our Discord: discord.gg/YOUR_DISCORD_INVITE" # Change that here
+  - "§7You can change that message in" # Change that here
+  - "§7plugins/OnlyProxy/config.yml"
+  - "§r"
   - "§r"

 log: